 5.)
 And now the big one that will seriously improve your website’s ranking; optimize all of your website images.
 This is a MUST DO.
 Personally, I prefer to manually optimize my images using tinyjpg.com.
 However, there are plugins you can add to your WordPress (WP) site that will do this for you automatically, when uploading your images.

 My preferred choice of WP theme to use optimizes my images, and I STILL prefer to manually optimize them first.
 I’ve received compliments regarding how quickly my websites load, and have even been asked what my secret is.
 Well … I’ve shared my secret(s) with you right here in this post.

 BEST TIP: Always back up your website BEFORE performing any changes like those listed here.
 There are several plugins available to be used.
-My preference is with WP Clone by WP Academy.
+My preference is with All-In -One WP Migration by ServMask.